aakkim/custom_HackerNews/readme.md

 ## Requirements
+To run this project, you will need to install:
 - beautifulsoup4 module: will need to be installed as it's not a built-in module
     > pip install beautifulsoup4
 - requests module: will need to be installed as it's not a built-in module